JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 So when you hear the salary requirements question, you'll be thinking "What do I need to say to get to my next interview?
 They asked for my current salary and expected salary, so I'll tell them that to move on."

-## How to respond to the dreaded salary question
+## How to respond when they ask for your salary requirements

 It's easier to understand this question if we answer another one first: What is the recruiter or hiring manager *really* asking for here?